 A second condition for deregulation entails customers having a sufficient number of suppliers from which to choose.
-In some localities customers may have few choices even in the presence of an LDC's transportation policy.
+In some localities customers may have few choices even in the presence of an LDCs transportation policy.
 Under such a situation, deregulation would only serve to transfer wealth from customers to an LDC.
-Rather than determining whether the market for gas supplies is workably competitive, regulators may want to require customers to determine whether they want to be placed in the noncore group not subject to regulation.
-This approach has the advantage of placing the burden on those who would be directly affected by the decision on whether or not they want their gas supplies to be regulated.
+Rather than determining whether the market for gas supplies is workably competitive, regulators may want to require customers to determine whether they want to be placed in the noncore group not subject to regulation.33 This approach has the advantage of placing the burden on those who would be directly affected by the decision on whether or not they want their gas supplies to be regulated.
 By making the decision to elect noncore status voluntary, customers who do elect apparently believe that they would be better off.
 Of course, they may regret the decision later, but that is a consequence they should bear since they alone receive the benefits of a favorable outcome.
-Noncore customers who elect not to have their gas supplies
+Noncore customers who elect not to have their gas supplies deregulated would continue to be regulated in accordance with current

-&lt;sup>33 In testing for whether certain markets are workably competitive, regulators may want to institute price-cap regulation on a temporary basis and observe actual prices in relation to the price ceilings.
+38 In testing for whether certain markets are workably competitive, regulators may want to institute price-cap regulation on a temporary basis and observe actual prices in relation to the price ceilings.
 For a discussion on how temporary price caps can assist in assessing the competitiveness of markets, see Kenneth Rose, "Price-Cap Regulation: Some Implementation Issues," NRRI Quarterly Bulletin, 12 no. 4 (December 1991): 499-500.